fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `setTargetTrackVariant`

-* Informs that a peer wants to receive a specific track variant.
+* Informs that a client wants to receive a specific track variant.
   The track variant will be sent whenever it is available.
   If choosen variant is unavailable, some other variant will be sent until choosen variant becomes active again.